 No matter what industry you’re associated with, you’re most likely aware of and look up to the infamous leaders of the accounting industry, for their impressive turnover and standout services.

 But who are they?
 Led by the Big Four, let’s discover the top 10 accounting firms in the world one-by-one.

-Through offering audit work, risk management, investment management, financial advisory, tax and consulting services to multinational clients, Deloitte racks up an incredible turnover year upon year and is highly admired by all within the industry.
-It's also one of the world's top 10 audit firms.
+Through offering audit work, risk management, investment management, financial advisory, tax, and consulting services to multinational clients, Deloitte racks up an incredible turnover year upon year and is highly admired by all within the industry.

 The second largest accounting firm, PwC (PricewaterhouseCoopers), was born in 1998 as a result of a merger between Price Waterhouse and Coopers & Lybrand.
 Following rebranding in 2010, the firm officially shortened its name to PwC and became the massive international professional services network we all know today.

 Raking in billions worth of revenue annually, PwC is an accounting powerhouse and key member of the Big Four accounting firms, often rivalling (and sometimes overtaking) Deloitte revenue-wise.
 With a global presence, PwC continues to experience astounding growth year-to-year.

 Headquartered in London, EY (short for ‘Ernst & Young’) is a large global accounting firm, making up part three of the Big Four.

 Much like PwC, EY was formed from a merger between successful accounting firms Ernst & Whinney and Arthur Young & Co. in 1989.
 The decision these two firms made to come together couldn’t have been smarter as, since, they’ve become one of the biggest in the biz, making billions worth of revenue every year.